Orthodox Church in America: Growth

 During this period, education and charity was a focus of the diocese.
-In 1905, Archbishop Tikhon oversaw the creation of an Orthodox seminary in Minneapolis, Minnesota.
+In 1905, Archbishop Tikhon oversaw the creation of an Eastern Orthodox seminary in Minneapolis, Minnesota.
 St. Platon's Seminary moved from Minneapolis to Tenafly, New Jersey, in 1912 and enrolled 78 students from then until 1923.
 In 1916, an unaccredited Russian women's college was established in Brooklyn.
 An immigrant society and orphanage also were established, as well as the first Orthodox monasteries in the United States (Saint Tikhon's Monastery for men in 1905 and Holy Virgin Protection for women in 1915).

 By 1917, the American diocese was the largest in the Russian Orthodox Church.
 It had grown from ten parishes in 1890 to more than 350.
 Most of the funding for the diocese was provided by Russian Church, via the Imperial Missionary Society.
 The connections between the American diocese and the Russian Church would be severely compromised by the events of that year.